 With more than a half million lights, Bellevue Botanical Garden’s Garden d’Lights is a walk-through light display, much like Zoolights in Tacoma.
 Fitting with the location, the displays are botanical—giant butterflies, flowers, spiders set in beautiful twinkling webs, peacocks with shimmering tail feathers, and more.
 This is an especially perfect option if you want a Christmas lights display that's a little different than usual as you'll find a lot less Santa and a lot more beautiful botanicals here.

 Where: 12001 Main Street, Bellevue, WA 98005

-While not a Christmas light display per se, Snowflake Lane and Celebration Lane in Bellevue combined Christmas lights, a light show, and music to ring in the holidays every night.
+While not a Christmas light display per se, Snowflake Lane in Bellevue combined Christmas lights, a light show, and music to ring in the holidays every night.
 Snow falls from the sky (artificial, but it’s still very cool).
 Drummer boys climb onto platforms all up and down the street, which is lined with trees covered in lights.
 Then a parade of more toy soldiers, reindeer, fire engines, and Santa.
 This very well may be the best seasonal shopping experience in the Puget Sound area.

 Where: Snowflake Lane takes place on the streets around Bellevue Square; Celebration Lane fills the sidewalks at The Bellevue Collection